 If I were granted three dance-related wishes, my first wish would be better flexibility especially in my arches.

 My second wish would be an everlasting supply of leotards and pointe shoes.

 My third wish would be to have more performance opportunities.

 What advice do you have for young girls starting out in dance?

 My advice for young girls starting out in dance would be that dance is difficult, and it takes a lot of hard work.
 Never give up, because there is always someone looking up to you.
 You can be a role model no matter how old you are.
 Even dancers much older can be inspired and motivated by you, so keep trying your best.
 Also, you have to be very patient in dance.
-Improving your technique, flexibility, stamina or anything in dance takes a long time.
-If you want to get better, you have to work harder.
-Nobody gets their splits overnight.
-You have to work on it every day.
-It is the same with everything else.
-You have to work very hard in order to improve.
-It may take a long time, but eventually it will come.
-I spent seven years preparing to dance in pointe shoes before I actually was allowed to put them on.
-So know that no matter how long it takes or how much you have to work for it, nothing is impossible and you can do anything you put your mind to as long as you never stop trying your best.
+Furthermore, improving your technique, flexibility, stamina or anything in dance takes a long time.
+Finally if you want to get better, you have to work harder.